rfshelley/Documentation/device-type-developers-guide/building-z-wave-device-handlers.rst

 Parsing Events
 --------------

-When events from Z-Wave devices are passed into your Device hHandler's parse method, they are in an encoded string format.
+When Events from Z-Wave devices are passed into your Device hHandler's parse method, they are in an encoded string format.
 The first thing your parse method should do is call ``zwave.parse`` on the description string to convert it to a Z-Wave command object.
 The object's class is one of the subclasses of ``physicalgraph.zwave.Command`` that can be found in the `Z-Wave Command Reference <https://graph.api.smartthings.com/ide/doc/zwave-utils.html>`__.